StigNygaard/lastfm-widgets/README.md

 Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
 Any updates to the main-branch (widget, demo-page and the Deno proxy-api) are immediately deployed to the Deno Deploy demo-site.

-The widget itself should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (so it also works for Windows 7/8 users stuck on these versions).
-It should also run in Safari versions going pretty far back, but I'm unsure exactly how old versions that are supported.
+I don't have the setup to test it anymore, but I believe the widget is compatible back to Firefox 115 and Chromium 109 based web-browsers (so it also works for Windows 7/8 users stuck on these versions).
+It should also run in Safari versions going pretty far back.
 The backend code (Deno proxy-api) is my first simple experiments/experience with Deno (and server-side Javascript in general).

 #### /widgets/ folder

-The widget frontend code. _All_ that is needed for widget to work in _Demo_ or _Basic_ mode.
+The widget frontend code. _Everything_ that is needed for widget to work in _Demo_ or _Basic_ mode.
 See [Releases](https://github.com/StigNygaard/lastfm-widgets/releases) to get the latest "release-version" of this folder's content.
 And see the demo page at https://lastfm-widgets.stignygaard.deno.net/ for more about widget _modes_ and how to use and customize the widget.